Jay & Joss: Career

 Jay & Joss have performed twice at the Bedford Fringe Festival, the UK's 4th largest fringe festival.
 In 2020 Jay & Joss co-starred in the BBC Three mini-series School of Hard Tricks, where with other magicians they taught six strangers, battling personal challenges, to master the art of magic for a performance in a sold out theatre.
 They were featured in the 2020 Channel 4 documentary, A Day in the Life of Coronavirus Britain.

 In November 2021 Jay & Joss appeared via a video link in the Rock Paper Magic! episode of Penn & Teller's Fool Us magic competition television series.
 Their trick was described as "...a really funny routine and perfectly done," but Penn and Teller were not fooled.
 During 2021 Jay & Joss adapted their shows for a coronavirus lock-downed virtual audience and described to the press the challenges this raised.

 They performed at a fundraiser in April 2021 for the Huntington's Disease Association Youth Engagement Service.
 In September 2022 Jay & Joss performed in London's longest-running theatre magic show on tour, West End Magic, in Norwich.
 Radio X's Chris Moyles Show featured Jay & Joss in February 2023 assisting a presenter to perform sawing a woman in half live.
 From 2022 to 2024, Jay & Joss performed in 250 shows a year across all of Butlin's holiday resorts.

 In May 2024 they appeared on Season 17 of Britain's Got Talent, with a wedding-themed routine that captivated both the judges and the audience.
 The couple, involved judges Simon Cowell, Amanda Holden, Alesha Dixon, and Bruno Tonioli in their act.

 Jay & Joss appeared on ITV News while promoting a PR stunt for Wicksteed Park in February 2025.
 In which they made Merlin, the train vanish.
 This was performed to a live audience of staff and park goers in a one-take video.
 During February 2025, Jay & Joss also performed an illusion live on BBC Radio, where presenter, Bernie Keith was sawn in half.

-In August 2025, the pair were credited as illusion designers and consultants, for a brand new theatre tour, The Void..
+In August 2025, the pair were credited as illusion designers and consultants, for a brand new theatre tour, The Void.

+2026 saw the duo launch a new show called 'It's Not a Game', with a mention of 28 locations on their "most ambitious project to date".
+This tour was the first show which Jay & Joss worked alongside a so called "dream team", including writer Ryan Simons and producer Alex Moran.
+Critics described the show, based on Artificial intelligence, as "incredible illusions with technology, comedy and storytelling" and "completely magical".